Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 In addition to classes being available at the Snohomish County Health Department Everett location, the food worker card class and test can both be taken online.

 If you are having problems with the online class and test, you can call our customer service desk at 425-339-5250.
 You can also contact the Tacoma-Pierce Health Department.
 They oversee the actual site and will be able to help you with site issues.

 Classes are scheduled:

-Health District staff can provide group training off-site if desired.
-For a class to be offered at your location, you must have a minimum of 20 people.
-We generally schedule classes one to two months in advance.
+Health Department staff can provide group training off-site if desired.
+For a class to be offered at your location, you must have a minimum of 10 people.
+We generally schedule classes about a month in advance.
 Contact our office to request a class: 425-339-5250 or email Food Safety.